AGE: – 17th – 18th Century

 FOR PRICE PLEASE CONTACT – include item number below

-This Yoruba Iroke Ifa Divination Ivory Bone Tapper sourced from the Ivory Coast, is a carved wand type object used by a Babalawo (diviner) among the Yoruba people of Nigeria.
-The Babalawo has the special gift of divination to invoke the Yoruba god Orunmila, the god of knowledge, wisdom and god of fate, also referred to as Ifa.
+Rare Yoruba Iroke Ifa Divination Ivory Bone Tapper sourced from the Ivory Coast is a carved wand type object used by a shaman among the Yoruba people in Nigeria who has the special gift of divination to invoke the god Orunmila, the god of knowledge, wisdom, and the god of fate also referred to as Ifa.

-Tappers are customarily made from ivory/bone, wood or metal.
-Although it is not uncommon for the iroke ifa to be made from ivory, it does represent the high status of the babalawo (diviner) it belongs to.
-In Yoruba-land Divination Tapping it is treasured for its durability and its association with the elephant which is a symbol of sovereignty and prestige to the Yoruba people.
+Ifa tappers are commonly made of ivory but they are also made of wood or metal.
+Ivory in Yorubaland is treasured for its durability and its association with the elephant which is a symbol of sovereignty and prestige to the Yoruba people.

-The Babalawo starts with a gentle tapping on the divination tray as a form of greeting, and to open the channels of communication with the spirit world, after which the divination process is performed by tapping the end of the iroke ifa on the opon ifa tray, requesting the Yoruba god Orunmila to help the person who requested the divination.
-Advice is given according to the interpretation the Babalawo sees in the sand on the tray when tapping.
-Advice is sought to solve problems, whether it be for healing, financial advice, solving family feuds and a variety of other reasons.
+The divination process is performed by the diviner tapping with the pointed end of the iroke lfa on a divination tray requesting the god Orunmila to help the person seeking advice to solve their problems, whether it be for healing, financial advice, solving family feuds or a variety of other reasons.